nguyenvulebinh/browser-aec/README.md

 ## 🛠️ Usage in Your Projects

+This simplified demo demonstrates the core WebRTC AEC technique.
+To use in your projects:

 ### For Voice Assistants:
+- Load your TTS audio into Web Audio API
-- Route TTS audio through WebRTC before playing
+- Route TTS audio through WebRTC peer connection loopback before playing
 - Enable AEC in microphone constraints
 - Use this technique to prevent self-triggering